I Want To...

 School of Medicine

 Professor of Pathology

-Expertise: Abdominal Pain, Belching, Bloating, Cancer, Celiac Disease, Chest Pain, Clinical Gastroenterology, Colon Polyps, Constipation, Diarrhea, Digestive Diseases, Diverticulitis, Diverticulosis, Eosinophilic Esophagitis, Family History of Cancer, Gallbladder Disorders, Gallstones, Gas, Gastroenterology, Heartburn, Hiccups, Hoarseness, Indigestion, Irritable Bowel Syndrome, Malabsorption, Nausea, Pancreatic Cancer, Pancreatic Disease, Peptic Ulcer, Rectal Bleeding, Rectal Problem, Reflux and Burning, Reflux Esophagitis, Stomach Pain, Stomach Ulcer, Swallowing Disorders, Vomiting, Weight Loss ...read more
+Expertise: Abdominal Pain, Belching, Bloating, Cancer, Celiac Disease, Chest Pain, Clinical Gastroenterology, Colon Polyps, Constipation, Diarrhea, Digestive Disorders, Diverticulitis, Diverticulosis, Eosinophilic Esophagitis, Family History of Cancer, Gallbladder Diseases, Gallstones, Gas, Gastroenterology, Heartburn, Hiccups, Hoarseness, Indigestion, Irritable Bowel Syndrome, Malabsorption, Nausea, Pancreatic Cancer, Pancreatic Disease, Peptic Ulcer, Rectal Bleeding, Rectal Problem, Reflux and Burning, Reflux Esophagitis, Stomach Pain, Stomach Ulcer, Swallowing Disorders, Vomiting, Weight Loss ...read more

 Research Interests: Early detection of pancreatic cancer; markers of pancreatic cancer; pancreatic cancer screening; familial pancreatic cancer; pancreatic cancer epigenetics; pancreatic cancer genetics ...read more

 Request an appointment through My